Books About Miniature Lamps and About Other Antique Lighting

 Oil Lamps 3: Victorian Kerosene

-showcased in hundreds of black and white and color photographs throughout
+are showcased in hundreds of black and white and color photographs

-these pages, with greater emphasis on diversity, trimmings, and the probable
+throughout these pages, with greater emphasis on diversity, trimmings,

-placement in the home.
-Lighting fixtures such as hall, hanging, or bracket
+and the probable placement in the home.
+Lighting fixtures such as hall,

-lamps reveal that Victorian homeowners had an astounding selection from
+hanging, or bracket lamps reveal that Victorian homeowners had an

 this book is currently available.